Bozar/OneMoreLevel/user/doc/desert.md

 PC's symbol changes into a rectangular when being adjacent to a sandworm's head.
 The game ends if the sandworm intends to move into PC's position the next turn.

-When your turn starts, if you are surrounded by four solid blocks, either press Space or bump into a sandworm segment to end the game.
+When your turn starts, if you are surrounded by four solid blocks, the game ends automatically.

     . # .
 North (O): Sand wall.
     . @ +   East (X): Sandworm segment.